-Amazon sellers may have different experiences than selling in a store, but you are still subject to taxes and it is important to figure out how to file your taxes on Amazon earnings.
-In the past, some online sellers have overlooked their taxes based on the difference in selling structure, which resulted in penalties from the IRS.
-When selling or fulfilling on Amazon, it’s best practice to keep up with your taxes on time, so you avoid any unwanted future investigation from the IRS.
+Amazon sellers may have different experiences than selling in a store.
+But, you are still subject to taxes and it is important to figure out how to file your taxes on Amazon earnings.
+In the past, some online sellers have overlooked their taxes based on the difference in selling structure.
+However, this resulted in penalties from the IRS.
+When selling or fulfilling on Amazon, it’s best practice to keep up with your taxes on time.
+Then, you avoid any unwanted future investigation from the IRS.

 This guide wil tell Amazon sellers everything they need to know about filing taxes responsibly and on time.